 Whether or not you opt for a fringe depends completely on you and your lifestyle.
 A fringe is a commitment.
 They need time for styling, restyling after taking on a life of its own as soon as you’ve walked out the door, trimming more often, and if you don’t like hair going in your eyes then you’re going to get bored and frustrated with your new fringe pretty quickly.

 The fringe you have in your mind may also not be the fringe that you see when you look in the mirror.
 If you have swirls and curls in your fringe section, a poker straight blunt cut isn’t going to be a great choice for you, so the best advice I can give is to really think about whether or not a fringe will fit in with your lifestyle.

 The right cut can correct the shape of the face and minimise or emphasise certain facial features like the nose or eyes.
 A new fringe can update your look without the need to drastically cut the rest of your hair and can even bring out a new part of your personality if you dare to let it.

 How do I look after my fringe?

 Always sort your fringe out first after washing your hair.
 It naturally dries quicker so before it has time to set awkwardly, blow-dry it straight away.
 Learn the ‘fringe wash’, wash just the fringe more often as this part of your hair will get greasier before the rest of your hair does, and opt for dry shampooing between washes to avoid over-washing the fringe.
-Pop in to your salon for regular fringe trims too to keep it looking on-point, most places will do this for you for free.
-We do free fringe trims for our regular guests.
+Pop in to your salon for regular fringe trims too to keep it looking on-point.

 How do I grow out my fringe?